 Value-based pricing is all the rage.
-“Ditch hourly!” and “Sell on value!” are stock responses on just about any Q&A thread on freelancer pricing — and these are themes I’ve written about here for the last 3 years.
+“Ditch hourly!” and “Sell on value!” are stock responses on just about any Q&A thread on freelancer pricing — and these are themes I’ve written about here for the last decade.

 But longtime students of mine are quick to point out that I don’t personally always value-price my consulting.
 In my pricing course, I encourage many freelancers not to practice value-based pricing.

 What’s the deal, Brennan?